Employers of volunteers

 Volunteering for VICSES provides the opportunity to learn skills that are highly sought after and transferrable to the workplace.
 As a registered training office (RTO), all volunteers receive nationally endorsed and competency based training in a broad range of operational and non-operational areas, and gain skills and experience in leadership, teamwork, communication, accountability and commitment.
 Employers also benefit from increased employee engagement, morale and motivation, while making a demonstrated contribution to corporate social responsibility.

 Volunteers come from all walks of life, covering a diverse range of ages, professions and backgrounds.
 They assist with everything from front line response, to media engagement and community education.

-Roles and specialised skills volunteers experience and develop include:
+Roles and specialised skills volunteers can experience and develop include:

 Benefits of volunteering – for employers and volunteers

 Volunteering for VICSES is an enriching and fulfilling experience.
-It provides an opportunity to learn highly sought after skills to also use in the workplace.
+It provides an opportunity to learn highly sought after skills to add value to the workplace.